IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The OAuth 2.1 Authorization Framework uses the term "resource owner" for the user an authorized client may access data on behalf of.
 Typically in health related environments a healthcare professional access patients or organization related data (resources) for which the healthcare professional is not the "legal owner" but may access according to the access policies of the environment.
 To avoid any misunderstandings related to the OAuth term "resource owner" and the term "legal owner", this profile uses the term "user" instead.

-In accordance with the definitions in the OAuth 2.1 Authorization Framework [OAuth 2.1] this profile distinguishes confidential clients and public clients as follows:
+In accordance with the definitions in the OAuth 2.1 Authorization Framework [OAuth 2.1] this profile distinguishes confidential clients, credentialed clients and public clients as follows:

 - *confidential client* - a client which stores the client authentication data (e.g., client\_id and client\_secret) in a way, that the user has no access to it (e.g., a server hosted web application).

 - *credentialed client* - a client which has credentials, but their identity has been not been confirmed by the Authorization Server.

-- *public client* - a client where the user (in principle) has access to the client code and client data in principle.
+- *public client* - a client where the user (in principle) has access to the client code and client data.
 Public clients cannot store client authentication data in a confidential way (e.g., single page web applications, native mobile apps on a device, if no additional features are implemented to make the client authentication data unavailable for the user).

 *Note:* A public client classification does not automatically mean the client is insecure.
 Public clients typically are under the full control of the user (e.g., a native app on the users device) and secured against malicious attacks.
 Public clients just cannot hide authentication data from the user, making client authentication useless.